ibm-cloud-docs/cephaas/host_unmap.md

 The `Volume-Mapping-ID` can be found in the output of a get host or a get volume command

-The `$sds_endpoint` is an environment variable that points to the endpoint provided to you when {{site.data.keyword.cephaas_short}} was configured.
-It is in the URL form.
-For example, `https://sds-cephaas.<cephaas-instance-id>.software-defined-storage.appdomain.cloud:{port number}/v1`.
-You can set the URL once and then not have to add it for every command.
-For guidance on how to set the URL, see [Config commands](/docs/cephaas?topic=cephaas-ic-sds-cli-reference&interface=cli#ic-config-commands).
-{: note}

 Run the following command to delete a single volume mapping from a host.

 ```sh